e107inc/e107/e107_tests/README.md

 ### Output

-The generated coverage reports are stored in `./tests/_output/` relative to the root of your copy of this repository.
+The generated coverage reports are stored in `./tests/_output/` relative to the tests root folder.